akirasosa/mobile-semantic-segmentation/README.md

 [LFW, Labeled Faces in the Wild](http://vis-www.cs.umass.edu/lfw/part_labels/), is used as a Dataset.

-The goal of this project is to detect hair segments with reasonable accuracy and speed in mobile device.
+The goal of this project is to detect hair segments with reasonable **accuracy and speed in mobile device**.
 Currently, it achieves 0.88 IoU.
 The speed of inference will be reported later.

 ![Example of predicted image.](assets/prediction.png)